WickedFoxLights/WickedFoxLights.github.io/README.md

-# GlenmontLights.github.io
+WickedFoxLights.github.io

-This is the source for the website GlenmontLights.github.io.
+This is the source for the website WickedFoxLights (originally GlenmontLights.github.io).

 # How to build